swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

 Since `ExpressibleByStringInterpolation` has been deprecated since Swift 3, we need not maintain source compatibility with existing conformances, nor do we propose preserving existing conformances to `ExpressibleByStringInterpolation` even in Swift 4 mode.

-We do not propose preserving existing `init(stringInterpolation:)` or `init(stringInterpolationSegment:)` initializers, since they have always been documented as calls which should not be used directly.
-However, the source compatibility suite contains code which accidentally uses `init(stringInterpolationSegment:)` by writing `String.init` in a context expecting a `CustomStringConvertible` or `TextOutputStreamable` type.
-We have devised a set of overloads to `init(describing:)` which will match these accidental, implicit uses of `init(stringInterpolationSegment:)` without preserving explicit uses of `init(stringInterpolationSegment:)`.
+We do not propose preserving existing `init(stringInterpolation:)` or `init(stringInterpolationSegment:)` initializers, since they have always been documented as calls that should not be used directly.
+However, the source compatibility suite contains code that accidentally uses `init(stringInterpolationSegment:)` by writing `String.init` in a context expecting a `CustomStringConvertible` or `TextOutputStreamable` type.
+We have devised a set of overloads to `init(describing:)` that will match these accidental, implicit uses of `init(stringInterpolationSegment:)` without preserving explicit uses of `init(stringInterpolationSegment:)`.

-We propose a set of `String.StringInterpolation.appendInterpolation` overloads which exactly match the current `init(stringInterpolationSegment:)` overloads, so “normal” interpolations will work exactly as before.
+We propose a set of `String.StringInterpolation.appendInterpolation` overloads that exactly match the current `init(stringInterpolationSegment:)` overloads, so “normal” interpolations will work exactly as before.

-“Strange” interpolations like `\(x, y)` or `\(foo: x)` which are currently accepted by the Swift compiler will be errors in Swift 5 mode.
+“Strange” interpolations like `\(x, y)` or `\(foo: x)`, which are currently accepted by the Swift compiler will be errors in Swift 5 mode.
 In Swift 4.2 mode, we will preserve the existing behavior with a warning; this means that Swift 4.2 code will only be able to use `appendInterpolation` overloads with a single unlabeled parameter, unless all other parameters have default values.
 Migration involves inserting an extra pair of parens or removing an argument label to preserve behavior.

 ## Effect on ABI stability